Redundant representations help generalization in wide neural networks: Discussion

-\paragraph{Implicit ensembling in deep learning} The success of various deep learning architectures and techniques has been linked to some form of ensembling. \cite{veit2016residual} proposed that the performance of ResNets~\citep{he2016deep} stems from an effective ensembling of shallower networks due to the residual connections.
-The successful \textbf{dropout} regularisation technique~\citep{hinton2012improving, srivastava2014dropout} samples from an exponential number of ``thinned'' networks during training to prevent co-adaptation of hidden units.
-While this can be seen as a form of (implicit) ensembling, here we make the observation that co-adaptation of hidden units in the form of clones occurs \emph{without} dropout, and is crucial for their improving performance with width.
-Recent theoretical work on random features \citep{dascoli2020double, adlam2020understanding, lin2020causes} also suggests that ensembling and over-parameterisation are two sides of the same coin, at least in the lazy regime of neural networks~\citep{chizat2019lazy}, where the weights of the networks' hidden layers don't move much during training.
-In this paper, instead we focus on networks in the feature learning regime where weights move significantly.
-We hope that our results motivate theoretical studies along those line in the feature learning regime.
+\paragraph{Bias-variance trade-off and implicit ensembling} The success of various deep learning architectures and techniques has been linked to some form of ensembling.
+The successful dropout regularisation technique~\citep{hinton2012improving, srivastava2014dropout} samples from an exponential number of ``thinned'' networks during training to prevent co-adaptation of hidden units.
+While this can be seen as a form of (implicit) ensembling, here we observe that co-adaptation of hidden units in the form of clones occurs \emph{without} dropout, and is crucial for their improving performance with width.
+Recent theoretical work on random features showed that ensembling and over-parameterization are two sides of the same coin and that both mitigate the increase in the variance of the network that classically leads to \emph{worse} performance with over-parameterization due to the bias-variance trade-off~\citep{dascoli2020double, adlam2020understanding, lin2021causes}.
+The plots of bias and variance in Fig.~\ref{fig:app_bias_variance_ls0} for the architectures trained on the CIFAR10 and CIFAR100 data sets show that the clone size in these cases is slightly above the peak of the variance and almost coincides with the interpolation width of the full networks of the same size.